rangsimanketkaew/AWS-HPC/install-nwchem-openmpi.md

 ./install-nwchem.sh
 ```

-6. If it is done without any error, a NWChem executable binary file can be found at $NWCHEM_TOP/bin/LINUX_64/.
+6. If it is done without any error, a NWChem executable binary file can be found at $NWCHEM_TOP/bin/LINUX64/.
 For example,
 ```
-/home/ubuntu/nwchem-6.8.1/bin/LINUX_64/nwchem
+/home/ubuntu/nwchem-6.8.1/bin/LINUX64/nwchem
 ```

+7. Create a resouce file and put it as a hidden file under your home directory.